Adams Asset Advisors LLC Sells 1,579 Shares of Walmart Inc. (NYSE:WMT)

-Adams Asset Advisors LLC trimmed its holdings in shares of Walmart Inc. (NYSE:WMT) by 3.1% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Adams Asset Advisors LLC cut its holdings in Walmart Inc. (NYSE:WMT) by 3.1% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 49,221 shares of the retailer’s stock after selling 1,579 shares during the quarter.
-Walmart makes up about 1.9% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 20th largest holding.
+Walmart accounts for 1.9% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 20th largest holding.
 Adams Asset Advisors LLC’s holdings in Walmart were worth $7,095,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in the stock.
-Pegasus Asset Management Inc. grew its position in Walmart by 0.7% during the fourth quarter.
-Pegasus Asset Management Inc. now owns 10,533 shares of the retailer’s stock valued at $1,518,000 after buying an additional 72 shares during the period.
-Tatro Capital LLC boosted its position in shares of Walmart by 3.5% in the third quarter.
-Tatro Capital LLC now owns 2,209 shares of the retailer’s stock worth $309,000 after purchasing an additional 74 shares during the period.
-Tsfg LLC boosted its position in shares of Walmart by 13.1% in the fourth quarter.
-Tsfg LLC now owns 648 shares of the retailer’s stock worth $93,000 after purchasing an additional 75 shares during the period.
-Bay Harbor Wealth Management LLC boosted its position in shares of Walmart by 18.4% in the third quarter.
-Bay Harbor Wealth Management LLC now owns 488 shares of the retailer’s stock worth $68,000 after purchasing an additional 76 shares during the period.
-Finally, Northeast Financial Consultants Inc boosted its position in shares of Walmart by 0.9% in the third quarter.
-Northeast Financial Consultants Inc now owns 9,127 shares of the retailer’s stock worth $1,277,000 after purchasing an additional 78 shares during the period.
-Institutional investors own 29.34% of the company’s stock.
+A number of other institutional investors and hedge funds have also modified their holdings of WMT.
+RBA Wealth Management LLC lifted its stake in Walmart by 1.2% in the second quarter.
+RBA Wealth Management LLC now owns 24,003 shares of the retailer’s stock valued at $2,875,000 after buying an additional 288 shares during the period.
+Private Trust Co.
+NA lifted its stake in Walmart by 59.4% in the third quarter.
+Private Trust Co.
+NA now owns 24,163 shares of the retailer’s stock valued at $3,380,000 after buying an additional 9,009 shares during the period.
+Thomasville National Bank raised its position in shares of Walmart by 5.9% during the third quarter.
+Thomasville National Bank now owns 22,095 shares of the retailer’s stock worth $3,091,000 after purchasing an additional 1,225 shares during the period.
+Woodstock Corp raised its position in shares of Walmart by 0.5% during the third quarter.
+Woodstock Corp now owns 37,196 shares of the retailer’s stock worth $5,204,000 after purchasing an additional 200 shares during the period.
+Finally, Summit Financial Group Inc. raised its position in shares of Walmart by 16.4% during the third quarter.
+Summit Financial Group Inc. now owns 4,075 shares of the retailer’s stock worth $570,000 after purchasing an additional 575 shares during the period.
+29.34% of the stock is currently owned by hedge funds and other institutional investors.

+A number of equities analysts have recently weighed in on WMT shares.
+KeyCorp upped their target price on Walmart from $155.00 to $180.00 and gave the stock an “overweight” rating in a research report on Wednesday, November 18th.
+DZ Bank raised Walmart from a “hold” rating to a “buy” rating and set a $157.50 target price on the stock in a research report on Friday, October 2nd.
+Morgan Stanley upped their target price on Walmart from $150.00 to $156.00 and gave the stock an “overweight” rating in a research report on Wednesday, November 18th.
+BMO Capital Markets upped their target price on Walmart from $160.00 to $175.00 in a research report on Wednesday, November 18th.
+Finally, Stifel Nicolaus upped their target price on Walmart from $130.00 to $150.00 and gave the stock a “fair value” rating in a research report on Wednesday, November 18th.
+They noted that the move was a valuation call.
+Two investment analysts have rated the stock with a sell rating, eight have given a hold rating and twenty-eight have assigned a buy rating to the company.
+Walmart has an average rating of “Buy” and a consensus target price of $150.82.

+Walmart (NYSE:WMT) last posted its quarterly earnings results on Monday, November 16th.
+The retailer reported $1.34 earnings per share for the quarter, topping the consensus estimate of $1.18 by $0.16.
+The company had revenue of $134.71 billion during the quarter, compared to the consensus estimate of $133 billion.
+Walmart had a return on equity of 19.13% and a net margin of 3.30%.
+During the same quarter in the prior year, the company earned $1.16 EPS.
+Equities analysts predict that Walmart Inc. will post 5.35 EPS for the current year.

 Walmart Inc engages in the retail and wholesale operations in various formats worldwide.
 The company operates in three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, discount stores, drugstores, and convenience stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, asda.com, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.